novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 How exactly the Gradient Descent algorithm calculates that change?

-There are thousands of articles explaining that visaully.
-In short, we are trying to find stepest descent of the derivative function.
+There are thousands of articles explaining that visually.
+In short, we are trying to find steepest descent of the derivative function.
-Using small coefficient `learningRate` we substract the gradient value from the initial parameter.
-That allows us to find best parameter and minimize the loss function.
-One the good visiual explantion for linear regression problem with gradient descent is [here](https://www.mygreatlearning.com/blog/gradient-descent/).
-It also works well for mutliple linear regression like in our case, we got 12 features, so 12 independen variables.
+Using small coefficient `learningRate` we subtract the gradient value from the initial parameter.
+That allows us to find best parameter and minimise the loss function.
+One of the good visual explanation for linear regression problem with gradient descent is [here](https://www.mygreatlearning.com/blog/gradient-descent/).
+It also works well for multiple linear regression like in our case, we got 12 features, so 12 independent variables.

-Coming back to our backprogation implementation. `f'(x)`is a derrivative function of the layer's activation function.
-We use derrivative function to update all weights except the last one, i.e. `w1` and `w2`, not `w3`.
+Coming back to our back-propagation implementation. `f'(x)`is a derivative function of the layer's activation function.
+We use derivative function to update all weights except the last one, i.e. `w1` and `w2`, not `w3`.
 To update `w3`, we use delta based on the `error`, i.e. predicted - actual.
 Layers `w1` and `w2` are using `relu` as activation function.
-Derrivative of the `relu` function is following:
+Derivative of the `relu` function is following:

 ```scala
 if (x < 0) 0
 else 1
 ```

-Such derrivative function is applied element-wise to `z` matrix in the step #6 of the back propagation part (see second article for Scala reference implementation).
+Such derivative function is applied element-wise to `z` matrix in the step #6 of the back propagation part (see second article for Scala reference implementation).

 ## Math of the Backward propagation

-Backpropogation part of ANN is a bit more complicated than forward propagation part.
+Back-propagation part of ANN is a bit more complicated than forward propagation part.
-In _Gradient Descent Optimization_ algorithm, we calculate derrivatives to calculate `yHat` rate of change with respect to last `z`, in our case it is `z3`.
+In _Gradient Descent Optimization_ algorithm, we calculate derivatives to calculate `yHat` rate of change with respect to last `z`, in our case it is `z3`.

 ### High-level steps of the Gradient Descent algorithm